Official Visitor Website

 Shakespeare Festival

-Shakespeare Festival in the Cloisters: The GB Theatre Company perform The Bard in the beautiful surroundings of the Norwich Cathedral cloisters in July.
+Shakespeare Festival in the Cloisters: The Bard in the beautiful surroundings of the Norwich Cathedral cloisters.
 Pack a picnic or order one from the Refectory.
 Details

 Great Yarmouth Wheels Festival: Head to Great Yarmouth’s seafront for two days in July when an array of bikes, classic and contemporary cars will be lining up to star in a seafront wheels festival.
 Details